6 Expert Energy Efficient Home Tips for Your Home

 2. Know your home

-3. Insulate your attic properly for an energy-efficient home
+3. Insulate your attic properly

 The Department of Energy estimates that a properly insulated attic can reduce your residential electricity usage and deliver savings of 10 to 50% off your monthly energy bill.
 Although fiberglass insulation has a lower upfront cost and is easy to apply, it can hide air leaks and is less efficient.
 Advanced home builders recommend blown-in cellulose insulation, which has a better R-Value rating of 3.2 to 3.9, providing much better insulation quality. – Home Energy Club

-4. Embrace technology with smart home energy management tools
+4. Get smart energy management tools

 Reduce your CO2 in your kitchen